pnucolab/ssam/README.rst

 SSAM (Spot-based Spatial cell-type Analysis by Multidimensional mRNA density estimation)
 ========================================================================================

-Author: Jeongbin Park (j.park@dkfz-heidelberg.de)\ :sup:`1,2` and Wonyl Choi (wonyl@bu.edu)\ :sup:`3`

-:sup:`1`\ Digital Health Center, Berlin Institute of Health (BIH) and Charité – Universitätsmedizin, Berlin, Germany; :sup:`2`\ Faculty of Biosciences, Heidelberg University, Heidelberg, Germany; :sup:`3`\ Department of Computer Science, Boston University, Boston, the United States of America

-(Not referring this :laughing:: https://en.wikipedia.org/wiki/Ssam)

-This project was done under supervision of Dr. Naveed Ishaque (naveed.ishaque@charite.de) and Prof. Roland Eils (roland.eils@charite.de), and in collaboration with the SpaceTx consortium and the Human Cell Atlas project.

-Please also check our example Jupyter notebooks here: https://github.com/eilslabs/ssam_example
+This repository contains the ongoing development of SSAM, including bug fixes, maintained by the Computational Omics Laboratory at Pusan National University.
+For the published version in 2021, please refer to https://github.com/HiDiHlabs/ssam.

 Prerequisites
 =============

 Currently SSAM was only tested with Python 3 in Linux environment.
-In addition to this package, SSAM requires a local R installation with pre-installed packages ``feather`` and ``sctransform``.
 For details, please follow the instructions here: https://ssam.readthedocs.io/en/release/userguide/01-tldr.html#installation

 Install
 =======